Mindy Sterling: Career

-From 2007 to 2010, Sterling voiced Miss Endive, the main antagonist to Mung Daal in Chowder.
+From 2007 to 2010, Sterling voiced Endive, the main antagonist to Mung Daal in Chowder.
 She voiced the character Lin Beifong, the second Police Chief of Republic City and daughter of original chief Toph Beifong, in The Legend of Korra.
 She also had a recurring voice role as Morgana on the Nickelodeon version of Winx Club in 2012.
-Her many other voice-over credits include guest roles on The Wild Thornberrys, Invader Zim, Ice Age: The Meltdown, American Dragon: Jake Long, Higglytown Heroes, Robot Chicken, Mars Needs Moms, The Looney Tunes Show, Justice League Unlimited, Kick Buttowski: Suburban Daredevil and Scooby-Doo!
+Her many other voice-over credits include guest roles on The Wild Thornberrys, Invader Zim, Ice Age: The Meltdown, American Dragon: Jake Long, Higglytown Heroes, Robot Chicken, Mars Needs Moms, The Looney Tunes Show, Justice League Unlimited, Kick Buttowski: Suburban Daredevil, and Scooby-Doo!
 Mystery Incorporated.

 Sterling has achieved success in teen sitcoms, playing Ms. Francine Briggs on iCarly, and in A.N.T.
 Farm as Principal Susan Skidmore.
 In 2010, she had a recurring role as bitter neighbour Mitzi Kinsky in Desperate Housewives.
 In 2012, she appeared in a book trailer for a parody of The Hunger Games entitled The Hunger Pains.
 In 2013, she starred as Janice Nugent in the comedy series Legit.
 In 2018, she appeared in Netflix's A Series of Unfortunate Events.
 From 2017 to 2023, she appeared on the sitcom The Goldbergs as Linda Schwartz, the mother of Geoff Schwartz.
 In 2024, Sterling guest starred on the series premiere of St. Denis Medical.